BeachCruiserMatt/Gopher360/README.md

 ======
 Download the latest release here: https://github.com/irungentoo/Gopher360/releases

 I recommend that you copy it somewhere outside of the ZIP and make a shortcut to it.
-Adding it to your startup folder in your HTPC can make bootups a lot more convenient!

 Default Controls
 ======